-NATIONAL AGRICULTURAL AND FISHERIES COUNCIL (NAF Council)
+NATIONAL AGRICULTURE AND FISHERIES COUNCIL (NAF Council)

 The apex mechanism for consultation and dialogue between and among government agencies, local government units, private entities, including non-government organizations and people’s organizations.
 It sets the goals and defines the scope of the country’s agriculture and fisheries policies, plans and programs.
 It serves as the integrative, consultative and monitoring structure for inter-agency and inter-sectoral collaboration in the activities arising from Republic Act 8435.